kunal1383/Ineuron_scraper_2/README.md

 - Python 3.8
 - Required Python packages (listed in `requirements.txt`)

-Please make sure you have MongoDB Compass installed and have a MongoDB account with a username and password.
+**Important Note:** Please make sure you have MongoDB Atlas account with a username and password.
 You need to provide the MongoDB username and password in the `utils.py` file under the `MongoDB` class.

 ## Installation